North Carolina Law Makes Facebook A Felony For Former Sex Offenders

 Packingham's case stems from the guilty plea he entered at age 21 for having consensual sex with a 13-year-old girl he says he was dating.
 He claimed he didn't know her age.
 He got a suspended sentence.
 Under North Carolina law, he was required to register as a sex offender — a designation that lasts for 30 years.

 For seven years after his conviction, Packingham had no further sex offenses — until he signed up for the Facebook account.
 Indeed, even after his Facebook page was discovered and police searched his house, they did not find any evidence that he was abusing children or committing sex crimes.
-He was placed on probation for committing this felony.
+He was placed on probation for committing this felony and received a suspended sentence.

 The state contends its social media ban was adopted to stop sexual predators from "taking what is often the critical first step in the sexual assault of a child," meaning gathering information about potential young targets.
 The law applies to websites open to those under 18.
 "It blinks reality to suggest that sexual predators do not use social media to further their crimes," the state maintains.

-Countering that argument, lawyers for Packingham contend that the statute punishes far more speech than "the miniscule fraction" the state is legitimately worried about.
+Countering that argument, lawyers for Packingham contend that the statute punishes far more speech than "the minuscule fraction" the state is legitimately worried about.

-David Post, an Internet scholar who authored a friend-of-the-court brief siding with Packingham, notes that the 30-year sex offender registry means that Packingham and other former offenders who are not in prison, not under supervised release, and not repeat offenders, are still subject to limits on their liberties.
+David Post, an Internet scholar who authored a friend of the court brief siding with Packingham, notes that the 30-year sex offender registry means that Packingham and other former offenders who are not in prison, not under supervised release and not repeat offenders are still subject to limits on their liberties.

 "They are ostensibly free and have the same constitutional rights as you or I have," Post says.
 And yet, in North Carolina and many other states, laws limit basic First Amendment rights.